 A religious funeral is a type of funeral often dictated by the customs and beliefs of the deceased's religion.
 The service may include prayers, religious readings, and other rituals specific to the faith.

-Whilst 47% of Australians identify with a religious faith, religious funeral arrangements are becoming less frequent..
+Whilst 47% of Australians identify with a religious faith, religious funeral arrangements are becoming less frequent.

 Of religious respondents in the 2021 Australian Funeral Industry report, only 10% strongly agree that religion or spirituality would impact the choices they make regarding funeral planning and memorial services.

-Final thoughts on types of funerals in Australia 2023.
+Final thoughts on types of funerals in Australia 2025.

 It is important to note that is not an exhaustive list of types of funerals, and there can be a large number of subsets within each section; e.g. religious funerals vary greatly by the type of religion practised.
+We are also seeing an increase of less common funeral options, which are set to become more mainstream in the future.

-The best kind of funeral is one that you and your loved ones have agreed on, which honours the deceased’s wishes.
 At Bare, we can take care of cremation and memorial arrangements for you.
 Head to the link below or give our friendly team a call on 1800 071 176.